piushkaushik/Wafer_Fault_Detection/README.md

 This step involves identifying similar entries in a dataset to form distinct clusters, enabling the training of separate models for each cluster.
 Utilizing K-Means on preprocessed data enhances accuracy by grouping similar data.
 The resulting models are saved for future use, optimizing overall efficiency and adaptability.

 ## Model Selection:
 In this phase, post cluster creation, optimal models for each cluster are determined.
 Employing RandomForest and XGBoost algorithms, Grid Search CV is conducted to identify the best parameters for both models.
-Subsequently, model accuracies are compared, facilitating the selection of the superior-performing model.
+Subsequently, model accuracies are compared, facilitating the selection of the superior-performing model...

 ## Model Prediction: